waveclaw/ogrian-carpet/Ogrian/readme.txt

 Host - This starts a server.
 Up to three other players can connect to you.
 Once they are all connected, bring up the menu with ESC and then press the "Start Game" button.
 Before you start the game, no mana can be claimed and no castles can be built.
 When the game is started, each player will be placed at a start location and the fight can begin.

 Join - this joins a server.
-Type in the name or IP address of the server to connect to it.
+Type in the name or IP address of the server and then press "connect" to connect to it.

 To find the ip address of the host machine run "ipconfig" at a command prompt.
 To get a command prompt, select Start->Run and type "cmd".
 The ip address is in the form of "192.168.1.1"